YeoLab/skipper/README.md

    snakemake -s Skipper.py --configfile example/Skipper_config.yaml --profile profiles/example_slurm
    ```

-NOTE: The first run of skipper needs to set up all of the necessary conda environments via snakeconda and has to complete several costly steps that only need to be run for the first skipper run (e.g. parsing the GFF and generating the STAR genome index),.
-As such, this initial skipper run will be quite slow.
+NOTE: The first run of skipper needs to set up all of the necessary conda environments via snakeconda and has to complete several costly steps that only need to be run for the first skipper run (e.g. parsing the GFF and generating the STAR genome index).
+As such, this initial skipper run will be quite slow, but subsequent runs will be much faster.

 NOTE: If difficulties arrise while running this example (or any run of skipper) please see the [Troubleshooting](#Troubleshooting)) section and/or open an issue.